+- (1) Total principal amount of notes issued by the Consumer Securitization Issuer pursuant to the securitization. - (2) UPB of loans sold to the Consumer Securitization Issuer represent the UPB of consumer loans sold by the Company and the Consumer Co-Participants.
+Such amount excludes \$227.6 million of UPB of consumer loans sold to the Consumer Securitization Issuer by a third-party.

-In November 2020, the Company participated in a securitization whereby the Company, together with another entity managed by Ellington (the "Consumer Co-Participant"), sold consumer loans with an aggregate unpaid principal balance of approximately \$205.1 million to a newly formed securitization trust (the "Consumer Securitization Issuer").
-Of the \$205.1 million in loans sold to the Consumer Securitization Issuer, the Company's share was 56.3% while the Consumer Co-Participant's share was 43.7%.
-The transfer was accounted for as a sale in accordance with ASC 860-10.
-Pursuant to the securitization, the Consumer Securitization Issuer issued senior and subordinated notes in the principal amounts of \$158.4 million and \$35.2 million, respectively.
-Trust certificates representing beneficial ownership of the Issuer were also issued.
-In connection with the transaction, and through a jointly owned newly formed entity (the "Consumer Risk Retention Vehicle"), the Company and the Consumer Co-Participant acquired certain of the subordinated notes as well as the trust certificates in the Issuer.
-The Company and the co-participant acquired 56.3% and 43.7%, respectively, of the interests in the Consumer Risk Retention Vehicle.
-As of March 31, 2021, the Company's total interest in the Consumer Risk Retention Vehicle, for which the Company has elected the FVO, was 56.3% or \$19.1 million.
-The fair value of the Consumer Risk Retention Vehicle is included on the Condensed Consolidated Balance Sheet in Investments in unconsolidated entities, at fair value.
+As shown in the above table, pursuant to each of the securitizations, the respective Consumer Securitization Issuer issued senior and subordinated notes.
+Trust certificates representing beneficial ownership of each of the Consumer Securitization Issuers were also issued.
+In connection with each transaction, through a jointly owned newly formed entity (each a "Consumer Risk Retention Vehicle"), the Company and the Consumer Consumer Consumer Consumer acquired certain of the subordinated notes as well as the trust certificates in the respective Consumer Securitization Issuer.
+As of March 31, 2021 and December 31, 2021, the Company's total interest in the Consumer Risk Retention Vehicles, for which the Company has elected the FVO, was \$18.3 million and \$11.5 million, respectively.
+The fair value of the Consumer Risk Retention Vehicles is included on the Consolidated Balance Sheet in Investments in unconsolidated entities, at fair value.

-The notes and trust certificates issued by the Consumer Securitization Issuer are backed by the cash flows from the underlying consumer loans.
+The notes and trust certificates issued by each of the Consumer Securitization Issuer are backed by the cash flows from the underlying consumer loans.
 If there are breaches of representations and warranties with respect to any underlying consumer loans, the Company could, under certain circumstances, be required to repurchase or replace such loans.
 Absent such breaches, the Company has no obligation to repurchase or replace any underlying consumer loans that become delinquent or otherwise default.
-In addition, another affiliate of Ellington acts as the administrator for the securitization and is paid a monthly fee for its services.
+In addition, another affiliate of Ellington acts as the administrator for these securitizations and is paid a monthly fee for its services.

-The Consumer Securitization Issuer is deemed to be a VIE.
-The Company has evaluated its interest in the Consumer Securitization Issuer under ASC 810, and while the Company retains credit risk in the securitization trust through its beneficial ownership of most of the subordinated interests of the securitization trust, which are the first to absorb credit losses on the securitized assets, neither the Company nor the Consumer Risk Retention Vehicle retains control of these assets or the power to direct the activities of the Consumer Securitization Issuer that most significantly impact the Consumer Securitization Issuer's economic performance.
-As a result, the Company determined that neither the Company nor the Consumer Risk Retention Vehicle is the primary beneficiary of the Consumer Securitization Issuer, and therefore the Company has not consolidated the Consumer Securitization Issuer.
-Additionally, the Company evaluated its interest in the Consumer Risk Retention Vehicle, which does not meet the criteria to be deemed a VIE, under the voting interest model provided by ASC 810 and determined the Company does not control the Consumer Risk Retention Vehicle.
-As a result, the Company has not consolidated the Consumer Risk Retention Vehicle.
+The Consumer Securitization Issuers are each deemed to be a VIE.
+The Company has evaluated its interest in each of the Consumer Securitization Issuers under ASC 810, and while the Company retains credit risk in each of the securitization trusts through its beneficial ownership of most of the subordinated interests of each of the securitization trusts, which are the first to absorb credit losses on the securitized assets, neither the Company nor the Consumer Risk Retention Vehicles retain control of these assets or the power to direct the activities of the Consumer Securitization Issuers that most significantly impact the Consumer Securitization Issuers' economic performance.
+As a result, the Company determined that neither the Company nor the Consumer Risk Retention Vehicles are the primary beneficiary of the respective Consumer Securitization Issuers, and therefore the Company has not consolidated the Consumer Securitization Issuers.
+Additionally, the Company evaluated its interest in each of the Consumer Risk Retention Vehicles, which do not meet the criteria to be deemed a VIE, under the voting interest model provided by ASC 810 and determined the Company does not control the Consumer Risk Retention Vehicles.
+As a result, the Company has not consolidated the Consumer Risk Retention Vehicles.